davidsoto94/bookingAPI/README.md

 GET /Ocuppation:   Returns all the reservations made without the id.

-GET /Reservations/{id}:  Returns an specific reservation with the id, that can be get througth /Reservations/MyReservation that only can be seen if you are logged in.
+GET /Reservations/{id}:  Returns an specific reservation with the id, that can be get throught /Reservations/MyReservation that only can be seen if you are logged in.

 GET /Reservations/MyReservation: Can only be access with the token given by the login, shows the reservation, if there is any, for the specific user.